 Choosing the right Montessori environment for your child is important.
 Each school or nursery is run independently.
 “Montessori” is not trademarked, so it is possible for any school, nursery or centre to include the word “Montessori” in their name.

-The Montessori Quality Assurance Programme (MQAP) identifies the Quality Standards for Montessori Education and supports schools and nurseries in maintaining these standards.
-As a parent you can be assured that a school or nursery that is part of the Montessori Accreditation Programme is committed to providing authentic Montessori Education.
+The Montessori Quality Assurance Program (MQAP) identifies the Quality Standards for Montessori Education and supports schools and nurseries in maintaining these standards.
+As a parent you can be assured that a school or nursery that is part of the Montessori Accreditation Program is committed to providing authentic Montessori Education.

 As a first step towards AMI Montessori Accreditation, schools and nurseries sign the Montessori Charter which states that:

 All children have the right to an environment that is carefully prepared so that it meets and nurtures the developmental needs of each child.

 The child is an active participant in the learning process.